cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ~~~

 (This is the same functionality computed by the example circuit `C` above.)
-Here again we can interpolate the lowest degree polynomial `p` for which `p(j)`
+Here again one can interpolate the lowest degree polynomial `p` for which `p(j)`
 is the value of the `j`-th call to `Range2` in the validity circuit.
 Each
 validity circuit defines a sub-circuit that encapsulates its non-affine
 arithmetic operations.
-We refer to this sub-circuit as the "gadget".
+This sub-circuit is called the "gadget".

 Finally, the proof system has one more important component.
 It is possible for
 a malicious Client to produce a gadget polynomial `p` that would result in